theoduf/Webpage/README.md

 # Public sourcefiles for webpage: http://sandvegen.darktech.org
 ### Warning!
 Some files are not public due to security issues and copyright issues.
-Because of this a clone of this repo will not look right.
+Because of this, a clone of this repo will not look right.
 Also ALL PHP files are not included.
+Also also Expect alot of commits, i do many small changes and push them to see the live change.

 ## Todo list:
 * Validate all pages